Department of Labor Logo United States Department of Labor

 Total, all occupations

-Although medical equipment repairers usually work during the day, they are sometimes expected to be on call, including evenings and weekends.
-Most work full time, but some repairers have variable schedules.
+Most medical equipment repairers work full time.
+Medical equipment repairers are sometimes expected to be on call, including evenings and weekends.

 Job Outlook About this section